Vinh-Beo/onesignal_api/README.md

 # onesignal_api

-This project is used to push notification for linking to one- signal using SOAP frameword
+This project is used to push notification for linking to one- signal using SOAP framework

 Getting Started 🚀